California Child Sexual Abuse Attorney

 Most often it happens at home or in places where the child frequents, such as:

-- Daycare facilities including pre-school, after-school care or in a home where the child is babysat
+- Daycare facilities including pre-school, after-school care or in a home where the child is looked after

 - Elementary, junior high and high school restrooms, locker rooms or classrooms

-- Boy Scouts, Girl Scouts and youth camps
+- Boy Scouts, Girl Scouts, and other youth organizations

 - Foster care